FBI raids SLO County Supervisor Chair Adam Hill’s home

 By KAREN VELIE

-FBI agents served a search warrant on San Luis Obispo County Supervisor Chair Adam Hill’s home on March 11, at the same time they were searching his office at the County Building, FBI spokesperson Lisa Eimiller confirmed today.
+FBI agents served a search warrant on San Luis Obispo County Supervisor Chair Adam Hill’s home on March 11, at the same time they were searching his office at the County Building, FBI spokesperson Laura Eimiller confirmed today.

 Shortly after 7 a.m., FBI agents served a search and seizure warrant under seal to the County of San Luis Obispo.
 Agents then searched Hill’s office on the fourth floor, according to a county official.

-Less than 10 miles away, agents were also searching Hill’s Pismo Beach home, which the last agent left around noon.
+Less than 10 miles away, agents were also searching Hill’s Pismo Beach home, which the last agent left around noon, according to a photographer for CalCoastNews who was parked outside Hill’s home.

 Shortly afterwards, at 1:22 p.m., emergency personnel responded to Hill’s Shell Beach home for a medical emergency.
 Medical personnel then transported Hill, who allegedly attempted suicide, to a local hospital.